Fees & FAQs

 My mission is to offer exceptional mental healthcare in an environment of trust and collaboration.
 The private pay model allows me to fully realize this vision, ensuring you receive the highest quality services to reach your full potential.

-• Purpose of a Therapy Letter: A therapy letter isn’t a guarantee of time off.
-It’s a document outlining your current mental health needs and explaining how your condition might be impacting your work performance.
-Whether this qualifies you for leave depends on your company’s policies and potentially other legal factors, such as the Family and Medical Leave Act (FMLA).
+• Purpose of a Therapy documentation: Therapy documentation is not a guarantee of time off or job protection.
+It provides a summary of your current mental health needs and how your condition may be affecting your work performance.
+Whether this qualifies you for leave depends on your company’s policies and applicable laws, such as the Family and Medical Leave Act (FMLA).

-• Establishing a Therapeutic Relationship: For me to ethically write a letter, we’ll need to have worked together for a significant period (often at least 6 months).
-This ensures I have a thorough understanding of your struggles and can confidently advocate for your needs.
+• Establishing a Therapeutic Relationship: To ethically and legally provide documentation, we need to have worked together for a sufficient period of time (typically at least six months).
+This allows me to gain a thorough understanding of your experiences and ensures that I can confidently and accurately advocate for your needs.

-• Treatment Focus: Weekly sessions during this time should focus on more than just assessment.
-We’ll work on developing coping skills and strategies to manage your work-related anxiety in a sustainable way.
+• Treatment Focus: During this period, in addition to assessment, our weekly sessions will focus on developing coping skills and strategies to help you manage work-related stress and anxiety in a sustainable way.

-• Alternatives for Immediate Support: If you need more immediate assistance, here are some resources:
+• Alternatives for Immediate Support: If you need more immediate assistance, you might consider the following options:

-• Your Primary Care Provider: They can assess whether a medical leave is appropriate and potentially write a recommendation.
+• Your Primary Care Provider: They can assess whether medical leave is appropriate and may provide necessary documentation.

 • Employee Assistance Program (EAP): Many companies offer short-term counseling and support through an EAP.

-• Crisis Resources: If you’re experiencing a mental health crisis, call 988.
+• Crisis Resources: If you’re experiencing a mental health crisis, call or text 988.

 Remember, your mental health is important.
 I’m committed to working with you towards greater well-being, both in and out of the workplace.